 Social media has become a communication staple for many people.
 From checking in with friend, family, and even strangers throughout the day to chronicling daily activities and memorable moments, sharing too much information is a mistake that is very easy to make.
 However, plaintiffs should consider their communication carefully and avoid saying anything they would not want to be reviewed in court.
 Posts that discuss intended ways of spending award money or that provide details related to the accident should be avoided.
 As a general rule, plaintiffs should think of their social media accounts as public record.
 In certain instances, defendants in past personal injury cases have successfully sought and been granted access to plaintiffs’ social media posts.
 Courts may even order platforms like Snapchat to preserve user records for a specified amount of time in the interest of obtaining case-related content.

 Avoiding social media posts while involved in an injury lawsuit is best; however, some people may struggle to completely refrain from posting.
 Those who would like to continue to use social media as a communication tool should ideally avoid posting messages regarding their pending case, and they should also avoid sharing photos that depict recent hobbies, activities, and excursions.
 Asking friends and relatives not to use tags in photos and videos may also help the plaintiff carefully monitor content that may be viewable from his or her own page.
 Social media users should also adjust their privacy settings to limit the number of posts that may be viewed by the general public or retrieved through search engines.
 During this time, friend requests from strangers may appear.
 These requests should be denied if the account owner does not know the requester directly.
-If you're hurt in Hollywood or Fort Lauderdale, consult with your personal injury lawyer regarding use of social media prior to deciding whether and how to post future content.
+If you’ve been harmed due to the carelessness of another in Fort Lauderdale or Hollywood, consult with your personal injury lawyer regarding use of social media prior to deciding whether and how to post future content.